 The following are number of pieces per material used in the 3-meter fence above.
 No wastage factor were included.
 Normally, you would want to add 5%-10% of the materials above for the wastage factor.

-Kidding aside, Motion Sensor Solar Lamp is the best deal for your concrete fence.
+Kidding aside, Motion Sensor Solar Light is the best deal (reviewed by 3,000+ verified buyers!) for your concrete fence.
 You just need to get the product, bolt / screw it, and you wouldn’t worry about electrical wirings, bills, or changing batteries anymore.
 Plus, it only turns on once it detected any motions.
 Check it here and scrutinize the reviews to learn more!

 Any concerns, let us know.